Ngome Marian Shrine: History of the shrine

 In the fourth vision, the apparition had asked for a shrine to be built near the abbey at a place where seven streams meet.
-After the seventh vision, Sr. Reinolda became certain that it should be built at Ngome, and indeed wells were found in the forest near the Ngome school.
-A chapel was built, and as it happened the site was also a place held sacred by the local Zulu population.
+By the seventh vision, Sr. Reinolda was certain it should be built at Ngome, and indeed wells were found in the forest near the Ngome school.
+A chapel was built, and as it happened the site was also sacred to the local Zulu population.
 It was consecrated at Pentecost 1966.
 The picture of "Our Lady the Tabernacle of the Most High" was placed in the chapel.

 Pilgrimage to the site began in March 1966, but soon afterward they were stopped by Bishop Bilgeri.
 From the first vision on, Sr. Reinolda shared her experiences with the local priests, who showed reluctance and referred her to the bishop, to whom she wrote a number of times in the next decade.
-He did not want the visions to be publicized, and while he consented to the painting and the small chapel he refused to have a bigger church built; he maintained this attitude until his death, in 1973.
+He did not want the visions to be publicized, and while he consented to the painting and the small chapel he refused to have a bigger church built; he maintained this attitude until his death in 1973.
 Popular veneration at the shrine continued unabated; people traveled from far and wide to pray at the chapel and collect water from the springs.
-A 1976 commission headed by two Benedictine priests decided that the use of Ngome as a site of pilgrimage would bring great benefits, and that pilgrimage and veneration (though not the use of the spring water) should be allowed.
-Then-Bishop Bisaye, however, would not allow organized pilgrimages.
+A 1976 commission headed by two Benedictine priests decided the use of Ngome as a pilgrimage site would be of great benefit, and that pilgrimage and veneration (though not use of the spring water) should be allowed.
+Then-Bishop Biyase, however, would not allow organized pilgrimages.